amogghrao/Projects---Python/README.md

 John Hogue made the dataset available that we'll be working with, and you can download it from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Metro+Interstate+Traffic+Volume).

+## 6. Storytelling Data Visualization on Exchange Rates

+In this [Notebook](https://github.com/amogghrao/Projects-Python-Basics/blob/master/6.%20Storytelling%20Data%20Visualization%20on%20Exchange%20Rates.ipynb) we will focus on **Explanatory** data visualization to create graphs for others to inform, make a point, or tell a story.
+We will be drawing inspiration directly from [**FiveThrityEight**](https://fivethirtyeight.com/features/the-40-weirdest-and-best-charts-we-made-in-2020/) visualization practices.

+The project aims to examine the conversion rates of the Euro to Dollar historically through a data set of Euro conversion rates across multiple countries from the Euro's conception to the beginning of 2021.
+Then trends across six economically impactful events will be visually represented to see what kind of relationship exists betweent these events and the Euro(€) to Dollar($) exchange rate.

+Daria Chemkaeva put together the data set and made it available on [Kaggle](https://www.kaggle.com/lsind18/euro-exchange-daily-rates-19992020) — the data source is the European Central Bank.